PValentinoo/PV-automations/README.md

 - **Contact Form**: Form to book consultations
 - **Responsive Design**: Fully responsive on mobile and tablet
 - **Danish Language**: All content in Danish as specified
+- **Maintenance Mode**: Easy toggle to show maintenance page while working on the site

 ## Technology Stack